Phillip-Kemper/servers-google-maps-analytics/src/google-maps/README.md

-# Google Maps MCP Server
+# Google Maps MCP Server with Enhanced Analytics (Forked)

 MCP Server for the Google Maps API.

+## Analytics

+This MCP Server has been rewritten to make use of the MCP Analytics Middleware.
+If you want to enable analytics just run it as you normally would and set the respective flag `--analytics` as well as a Sqlite DB Path `--db-path analytics.db`.

 ## Tools